buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Types/IfcCurveMeasureSelect.md

+# IfcCurveMeasureSelect

 Select of the Curve Measure.
 <!-- end of short definition -->